tungph/dotfiles/README.md

 Meaning of the files:
  - `dot` the main script, run `dot --help` for detail.
  - `config.zshrc` holds the common settings.
 Local settings must be placed in *~/.localrc*.
- - `requirements.txt` holds the commands to be install when run `dot init`.
+ - `bundels.txt` holds the commands to be installed when run `dot init`.

 For heavy configuration app like vim, antibody... create a folder with this structure:
 ```text